Tichau/FileConverter/README.md

 **ffmpeg** as file conversion software.
 Thanks to ffmpeg devs for this awesome open source file conversion tool.
 [Web site link](https://www.ffmpeg.org/)

+**ImageMagick** as image edition and conversion software.
+Thanks to image magick devs for this awesome open source image edition software suite.
+[Web site link](http://imagemagick.net/)
+And thanks to dlemstra for the C# wrapper of this software.
+[CodePlex link](https://magick.codeplex.com/)

 **SharpShell** to easily create windows context menu extensions.
 Thanks to Dave Kerr for his work on SharpShell.
 [CodePlex link](https://sharpshell.codeplex.com/)